quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part06_Optimal_Policie.md

 #### Optimal Value Function in Gridworld

-Background context: The optimal value function \( v^* \) represents the maximum expected total reward starting from any state following the optimal policy.
+Background context: The optimal value function $v^*$ represents the maximum expected total reward starting from any state following the optimal policy.
 Given the optimal value is 24.4 for the best state, we need to express it symbolically and compute its exact value.

 :p What is the symbolic representation of the optimal value for the best state in the gridworld?
 ??x
-The symbolic representation of the optimal value for the best state \( s^* \) can be expressed as:
+The symbolic representation of the optimal value for the best state $s^*$ can be expressed as:
-\[ v^*(s^*) = 24.4 \]
+$$v^*(s^*) = 24.4$$

 Given that this is the optimal value, it means that starting from the best state and following the optimal policy will yield an expected total reward of 24.4. x??